Idele class groups with modulus: Idele class group of a surface

-Comparing this exact sequence for $Y$ and $2Y$ (where $mY \subset X$ is defined by $\sI^m_Y$), we get the desired isomorphism if we choose our conductor subscheme to be $2Y$. \end{proof}

 \begin{lem} Let $Y$ be a one-dimensional Noetherian $k$-scheme, where $k$ is a finite field.
 Then $SK_1(Y) = 0$ if $Y$ is affine and $SK_1(Y)$ is a torsion group of bounded exponent if $Y$ is projective. \end{lem} \begin{proof} The affine case follows from \cite{Nestler}.
 We therefore assume that $Y$ is projective.
-We have seen in the proof of \propref{prop:Sing-surface} that
+The Thomason-Trobaugh spectral sequence \cite[Theorem~10.8]{TT} yields isomorphisms (see ~\eqref{eqn:Sing-surface-1})

 By \lemref{lem:Milnor-tor}, we can therefore assume that $Y$ is reduced.
 Let $f \colon Y_n \to Y$ be the normalization map.
-Then using the proof of \propref{prop:Sing-surface}, we see that there is a conductor subscheme $Z \subset Y_n$ and an exact sequence